shader-slang/slangpy/README.md

 command_buffer.submit()
 ```

+Question: Should we all for use of python call operator instead of requiring explicit `.call` function as a shorthand?

 ## Backwards Pass

 Mimicking how existing machine libaries operate, the differential can be supported with a backward property, which is simply another callable function: